dash4ast/connectors/README.md

 # dash4ast

-dash4ast
+dash4ast automatically consolidate, de-duplicate and manage results from commercial and open source SAST, DAST, SCA, IAC and Image Containers.
+Have all your metrics in one place with dash4ast.

 ## Getting started

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.
+To get started with dash4ast, execute next commands:

 ```
 git clone https://gitlab.com/dash4ast-community1/support.git